 54. Changes in coastal erosion and sedimentation patterns are likely to occur globally as a result of climate change, especially with projected rises in sea level and increased frequency and severity of storms.
+Human activities affecting the incidence of coastal erosion and sedimentation include the substantial growth in the number and scale of damns on major waterways, land-use changes leading to catchment deforestation and increased human occupation of the coastal zone, coincident with proliferation of coastal structures.

-55. With and an increase in the frequency and intensity of extreme climate events owing to climate change, coastal erosion will be more severe for islands where riverine sediment does not exist.
+55. With sea level rise and an increase in the frequency and intensity of extreme climate events owing to climate change, coastal erosion will be more severe for islands where riverine sediment does not exist.